|

 Barcelona Biking

 Surrounded by mountains and flat in the middle, Barcelona offers perfect biking conditions for both the city and off-road cyclist.
-There are scores of operators offering guided bike tours around the Gothic Quarter and beyond, whilst the rugged hills and some beautiful scenery nearby mean mountain bikers will find plenty of tracks to sink their tyres into as well.
+There are scores of operators offering guided bike tours around the Gothic Quarter and beyond, whilst the steep hills of Collserola park that rear up on the West of the city mean that mountain bikers will find plenty of tracks to sink their tyres into as well.
+Those willing to go further afield will find plenty of other famous cycling spots, from the gentle undulating landscapes of the Penedes wine region, to the Catalan countryside around Girona (with volcanic parks and the famous “carril bici” a former railway line that takes bikers from Sant Feliu to Olot), and not forgetting of course the Pyrenees (just over 2 hours away).
+For more info check out our feature article on cycling and biking trips.

 Barcelona American Football

-Finally for watching sports in Barcelona you might want to read our article about Irish pubs and bars.
-Most come armed with satellite TV and numerous screens for the big sporting occasion.
+Finally for watching sports in Barcelona you might want to read our article about sports bars.
+Alternatively most Irish pubs and bars also come armed with satellite TV and numerous screens for the big sporting occasion.